GW190814: Circumstantial Evidence for Up-Down Quark Star: Result and discussion

 The self-bound QS with a larger $M_{\rm{TOV}}$ generally has a larger radius and thus a larger $\tilde{\Lambda}$ for a fixed mass.
 The GW170817 is the first confirmed merger event of two pulsars, and with minimum assumptions it puts a strong constraint of $\tilde{\Lambda} = 300^{+420}_{-230}$ ($90\%$ highest posterior density interval) with the binary mass ratio $q = 0.73$-$1.00$ and chirp mass $M_c = 1.186^{+0.001}_{-0.001}M_\odot$ for the low-spin prior~\citep{Abb19}.
-Assuming GW170817 is a binary QS merger, we find the udQS3.67 strongly violates the constraint $\tilde{\Lambda} = 300^{+420}_{-230}$ as it predicts $\tilde{\Lambda}(q=0.73) = 2244$.
-Since $\tilde{\Lambda}(q)$ generally increases with $q$ for a fixed $M_c$, the GW170817 constraint implies $\tilde{\Lambda}(q=0.73) \le 720$ and $\tilde{\Lambda}(q=1) \ge 70$ for $M_c = 1.186^{+0.001}_{-0.001}M_\odot$.
-To be consistent with the GW170817 constraint on $\tilde{\Lambda}$, we find the $ud$QS can have a maximum of $M_{\rm{TOV}} = 2.77M_\odot$ with $\nu_{ud} = 0.965$ and $\nu_{s} \le 0.61$ (the parameter set is denoted as udQS2.77), and the udQS2.77 predicts $\tilde{\Lambda}(q=0.73) = 720$ for $M_c = 1.186M_\odot$ and $\Lambda(1.4M_\odot) = 677$.
+Assuming GW170817 is a binary QS merger, we find the udQS3.30 strongly violates the constraint $\tilde{\Lambda} = 300^{+420}_{-230}$ as it predicts $\tilde{\Lambda}(q=0.73) = 1260$.
+Since $\tilde{\Lambda}(q)$ generally increases with $q$ for a fixed $M_c$, the GW170817 constraint implies $\tilde{\Lambda}(q=0.73) \le 720$ and $\tilde{\Lambda}(q=1) \ge 70$ for $M_c = 1.186$.
+To be consistent with the GW170817 constraint on $\tilde{\Lambda}$, we find the $ud$QS can have a maximum of $M_{\rm{TOV}} = 2.87M_\odot$ with $\nu_{ud} = 0.843$ and $\nu_{s} \le 0.72$ (the parameter set is denoted as udQS2.87), and the udQS2.87 predicts $\tilde{\Lambda}(q=0.73) = 720$ for $M_c = 1.186M_\odot$ and $\Lambda(1.4M_\odot) = 677$.

-Figure~\ref{MR} displays the QS M-R relation with SQS2.05, udQS2.77 and udQS3.67.
-For comparison, we also include in Fig.~\ref{MR} the mass $2.59^{+0.08}_{-0.09}M_\odot$ from GW190814 and the two independent simultaneous M-R measurement from NICER by analyzing the X-ray data for the isolated $205.53$~Hz millisecond pulsar PSR J0030+0451~\citep{Ril19,Mil19b}.
-It is seen that the result with udQS2.77 is marginally overlapped with the NICER constraints with $68\%$~C.L., and a good agreement is expected if $90\%$~C.L. is adopted for NICER constraints.
-Moreover, we note that including rotation with a frequency of $205.53$~Hz can enhance the radius by about $0.06$~km for a $1.4M_\odot$ $ud$QS with udQS2.77.
-We thus conclude that the $ud$QS with udQS2.77 is consistent with the NICER constraints on M-R of PSR J0030+0451.
-One also sees that the M-R of SQSs with SQS2.05 is significantly far from the NICER constraints.
+Figure~\ref{MR} displays the QS M-R relation with SQS1.87, udQS2.87 and udQS3.30.
+For comparison, we also include in Fig.~\ref{MR} the mass $2.59^{+0.08}_{-0.09}M_\odot$ from GW190814 and the two independent simultaneous M-R measurement from NICER by analyzing the X-ray data for the millisecond pulsar PSR J0030+0451~\citep{Ril19,Mil19b} with mass around $1.4M_\odot$ and PSR J0740+6620~\citep{Ril21,Mil21} with mass around $2.0M_\odot$.
+It is seen that the result with udQS2.87 is in good agreement with NICER constraints on the M-R for PSR J0030+0451 and PSR J0740+6620 at $90\%$~C.L..
+One also sees that the M-R of the conventional SQSs with SQS1.87 is significantly far from the NICER constraints.
 Therefore, our results suggest while the GW190814's secondary cannot be a conventional SQS, it could be a $ud$QS.